Benefits of Robotic Palletizers

 While robotic palletizers aren’t new, in fact, they’re a proven technology used by facilities around the globe, they do bring a number of benefits for the firms that use them.
 At Midwest Engineered Systems, we’ve produced automated palletizing solutions for a variety of industries, both custom and our standard robotic palletizing systems.
 Regardless of a firm’s final product, we’ve discovered robotic palletizing offers a common set of gains for every industry.
 We’ve listed some of the larger benefits below.

-Small footprint and quick install
+Drop-in performance: Small footprint and quick install

 Robotic palletizers are not the highly custom robotic operations of the past.
 Today’s machines don’t require large amounts of space or long periods of time to get up to production speeds.
 Many systems are compactly designed to be installed in pre-existing production operations.
 Many times, these drop-in systems take up less space than the manual processes they’re replacing.